sirius-co/SENSP/README.md

 The source code for the ICDE 2025 submission.

-To run our proposal please follow instructions below:
+To run our proposal, please follow instructions below:

 Create an enviroment:
 conda create -n sensp python=3.9